blackmann/compa/README.md

 - [ ] Discussions: Ask questions, share ideas and comments with other students.
 (Coming next).
 Discussions will be threaded and searchable.
 They can also be scoped to a specific programme, course, level, etc.

-With discussions, you can also create polls, flashcards, quizzes and files/docs.
+  With discussions, you can add polls, flashcards, quizzes and files/docs.

 - [ ] Communities: Join interest groups and clubs.
 (Coming some time)